Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Emmanuel Rosner - Guggenheim Securities LLC

 Understood.
-And then after this initial review that you've conducted of the company, do you feel that Ford's level of development cost towards mobility are appropriate, or do you think that they need to go higher?
+And then I guess, after this initial review that you've conducted of the company, do you feel that Ford's level of development cost towards mobility are appropriate, or do you think that they need to go higher?

 James P. Hackett - Ford Motor Co.

 Well, I think they're appropriate.
-And I think that their de minimis in the sense of the way they're tipping our earnings per share.
+And I think that they're de minimis in the sense of the way they're tipping our earnings per share.
 But as I said a moment ago, we made a big commitment to this program.
-We've announced the investment and Argo and we've announced work that we're doing in terms of tests in various cities.
-So, the cumulative effect of this is something that will continue to report on.
+We've announced the investment in Argo and we've announced work that we're doing in terms of tests in various cities.
+So, the cumulative effect of this is something that we'll continue to report on.

-I also wanted to add that, Emmanuel, in the last discussion about this, in a proof way that you think about our AV commitment, Ford has been very active in thinking about, as I talk about the market applications, you know about the Dominos test, but there's other things where we have business partnerships brewing and in development that are really new markets for us and new market opportunities for this technology where it solves some big problems.
+I also wanted to add that, Emmanuel, in the last discussion about this, in a proof way that you think about our AV commitment, Ford has been very active in thinking about, as I talk about the market applications, you know about the Domino's test, but there's other things where we have business partnerships brewing and in development that are really new markets for us and new market opportunities for this technology where it solves some big problems.

 Emmanuel Rosner - Guggenheim Securities LLC